-4. Additional Premises Blended Base Rent.
-The parties acknowledge and agree that as of the Final Commencement Date, Landlord will establish a single, blended Base Rent for the Additional Premises, which blended Base Rent shall be the financial equivalent of the aggregate Base Rent for the Second Floor Additional Premises and the Third Floor Additional Premises as determined in accordance with this Amendment.
+Additional Premises Blended Base Rent.
+The parties acknowledge and agree that as of the Final Commencement 4.
+Date, Landlord will establish a single, blended Base Rent for the Additional Premises, which blended Base Rent shall be the financial equivalent of the aggregate Base Rent for the Second Floor Additional Premises and the Third Floor Additional Premises as determined in accordance with this Amendment.
 For exemplary purposes, attached hereto as Exhibit E is a Base Rent chart (the "Additional Premises Base Rent Chart") reflecting Landlord's determination of the blended Base Rent for the Additional Premises assuming that (a) the Third Floor Additional Premises Commencement Date is May 1, 2019; (b) the Final Commencement Date is June 1, 2019, and (c) Tenant uses the entire Second Floor Additional Premises Amortized TI Allowance and Third Floor Additional Premises Amortized TI Allowance (collectively, the "Additional Premises Amortized TI Allowance").
-As of the Final Commencement Date, Landlord will (a) determine the aggregate amount of Base Rent for the Second Floor Additional Premises and Third Floor Additional Premises in accordance with Sections 2.6.5 and 3.5.5, respectively, on a per month basis, and (b) divide such aggregate amount by the total number of square feet of Rentable Area within the Second Floor Additional Premises and Third Floor Additional Premises thereby establishing a single, blended Base Rent for the entire Additional Premises, which methodology was applied by Landlord will recalculate the blended Base Rent again as of the TI Deadline in accordance with the foregoing provisions and Tenant uses any of the Additional Premises the ageregate and on the TI True-Up Date for the period beginning on the Final Commencement Date and ending on the TI-True-Up Date in accordance with Sections 2.6.5 and 3.5.5 of this Amendment.
-The parties shall execute an amendment to the Lease that memorializes the agreed-upon single, blended Base Rent rate for the entire Additional Premises, provided
+As of the Final Commencement Date, Landlord will (a) determine the aggregate amount of Base Rent for the Second Floor Additional Premises and Third Floor Additional Premises in accordance with Sections 2.6.5 and 3.5.5, respectively, on a per month basis, and (b) divide such aggregate amount by the total number of square feet of Rentable Area within the Second Floor Additional Premises and Third Floor Additional Premises thereby establishing a single, blended Base Rent for the entire Additional Premises, which methodology was applied by Landlord in determining the blended Base Rent reflected on the Additional Premises Base Rent Chart.
+In the event that Tenant uses any of the Additional Premises Amortized TI Allowance after the Final Commencement Date but before the TI Deadline, then Landlord will recalculate the blended Base Rent again as of the TI Deadline in accordance with the foregoing provisions and Tenant shall pay any underpayment of Base Rent on the TI True-Up Date for the period beginning on the Final Commencement Date and ending on the TI-True-Up Date in accordance with Sections 2.6.5 and 3.5.5 of this Amendment.
+The parties shall execute an amendment to the Lease that memorializes the agreed-upon single, blended Base Rent rate for the entire Additional Premises, provided that any failure of the parties to execute such amendment shall not affect the validity of the blended Base Rent for the Additional Premises as determined by Landlord in accordance with this Amendment.